 Nutrients to Consider for a Vegan Pregnancy

 Pregnancy brings many changes and with that includes nutrition.
-Following a vegan diet during pregnancy isn’t all that different than pre-pregnancy but there are several nutrients to emphasis more in meals.
+Following a vegan diet during pregnancy isn’t all that different than pre-pregnancy but there are several nutrients to emphasize more in meals.

 It’s worth noting that nutrient intake during pre-pregnancy is just as important as during and post-pregnancy.
 What we eat prior to conceiving may impact the health of the baby and several studies have shown that prenatal nutrition – calorie intake, protein, iron, folate and other vitamins – do improve fetal outcomes, such as the birthweight of the baby(6).